-Electrical properties of solids in solid state chemistry:
+Electrical properties of solids in solid state chemistry

 Electrical properties of solids are measured in terms of conductivity.
 Conductivity may be defined as the ease with which electric current can pass through a given substance.
 All solids do not conduct electricity in equal amounts.
 Some of them have high conductivity, whereas some of them do not conduct electricity at all.
-On the basis of conduction of electricity, solids can be broadly divided into three categories:
+On the basis of the conduction of electricity, solids can be broadly divided into three categories:

-The gap between the conduction band and the valence band is very less; therefore whenever sufficient energy is provided to the electrons in a semiconductor, electrons jump from the valence band to the conduction band.
+- Semiconductors: The gap between the conduction band and the valence band is very less; therefore whenever sufficient energy is provided to the electrons in a semiconductor, electrons jump from the valence band to the conduction band.
 The conductivity of the semiconductors increases with an increase in temperature, for semiconductors, it lies in between 10-6 to 10-4 (Ωm)-1.
 There are two types of semiconductors:

 a) Intrinsic semiconductor:

 When heat is provided to the semiconductors, sometimes they eject electrons from their position leaving a positive hole behind them.
 The semiconductors can now conduct electricity because, on the application of electric field, electrons will now move in one direction and the holes in the opposite direction.
-These type of materials are known as undoped or intrinsic semiconductors.
+These types of materials are known as undoped or intrinsic semiconductors.
 Example: Silicon, Germanium.

 b) Extrinsic semiconductor: